lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 Batching requests is the way to get more throughput.
 It's easy: simply pass in a list of inputs to any of the classes and it will be handled.

-You can send up to 10,000 requests per call - on the Pro and Organization tiers.
-Up to 1000 on the Free tier.

 === "Python Library"
 `python hl_lines="2-6"
     llm.generate(